DarinJoshua-dev/Shopment/README.md

 # Shopment

-### Shopment is a unified eCommerce prototype site with conversational AI & related other integrated features
+### Shopment is a unified eCommerce prototype site with conversational AI & related other integrated features to enhance customer experience

 Shopment has an intuitive UI which uses an unified approach to make conversational AI a part of the User/Customer Experience created using IBM Watson Assistant